grongierisc/iris-python-article/Article0.md

 Hello, World!
 ```

-This is because the Python interpreter executes the code in the `introduction.py` file, defining the function and then **calling it**, just like it would if you ran the script directly **but you are not running you are importing it**.
+This is because the Python interpreter imports the code by interpreting it, first it defines the function and then **calls it**, just like it would if you ran the script directly **but you are not running you are importing it**.

 ⚠️ **Important Note**: If you import the script without calling the function, nothing will happen.
 The function is defined, but it won't execute until you explicitly call it.